 3. Recycle and Reuse Products

 These steps not only reduce waste generation but also ensure that soil pollution is reduced.
-At present, plastic forms a significant portion of the generated waste.
-More often than not, this wastes is buried in landfills.
+Currently, plastics form a significant portion of the generated waste.
+More often than not, this waste is buried in landfills.

-By reusing and recycling things, we would ensure that lesser wastes are dumped in these landfills, and this, in turn, would reduce soil pollution.
+Reusing and recycling things would ensure less waste is dumped in these landfills, reducing soil pollution.

 4. Get the Locals Involved

-In order to ensure that a problem like soil pollution is solved, it is essential that every individual must get involved.
-It is with their involvement that things can work out better.
+A problem like soil pollution requires every individual’s involvement.
+Things will work out better only when we realise our responsibility at the individual level.
 Awareness programs could be designed so that people understand soil pollution better.
-If people are aware, they will help, even subconsciously.
+If people are aware, they will help even subconsciously.

 Natural manure is one of the best sources of nutrients for the soil.
 It is harmless and completely organic.
 It adds essential nutrients to the soil and restores the health of the soil.
 It has no harmful by-products that could harm the soil or the environment in any way.